Hillsboro New Mexico was founded in 1877 when gold was discovered at the nearby Opportunity and Ready Pay mines.

 Despite fierce Indian attacks, the town prospered and become the Sierra County seat in 1884.
 Area mines produced more than $6 million in gold and silver, and by 1907 Hillsboro had a population of at least 1,200.

-Today, this charming, peaceful village of a hundred souls is a wonderful getaway (lodging is available at two hotels and in nearby Kingston) featuring flower-filled yards and old cottonwoods lining the main street, offers many enticements, including gift shops, artist studios and galleries; restaurants; the remains of the old county courthouse; the Black Range Museum; and numerous other historic buildings and sites that can be seen on the Hillsboro Walking Tour (below).
+Today, this charming, peaceful village of a hundred souls is a wonderful getaway (lodging is available at two hotels and in nearby Kingston) featuring flower-filled yards and old cottonwoods lining the main street.
+You’ll find many enticements, including gift shops, artist studios and galleries; restaurants; the remains of the old county courthouse; the Black Range Museum; and numerous other historic buildings.

 (32 miles SW of T or C on NM 152; driving directions)